Ensembl/EpiRR/README.md

 The requirements for raw data vary depending on the archive, but in each case the archive name and experiment ID are required.
 For some archives, a secondary ID is also required.
 The requirements are listed in detail below.

 Updates to a reference epigenome can be made by resubmission, including either the project local name, or the reference epigenome accession.
 Modifications result in an increase in the version number for the reference epigenome.

+### JSON format

+JSON file submissions must have the suffix `.refepi.json`.
+Semantics are the same as for the text format.
+Attribute names should be lower case.
+This format is intended for use by submitters preparing files programmatically.
+Each file should contain a single reference epigenome.

+    {"project": "Example project",
+    "local_name": "ep_ref_1",
+    "description": "classical monocytes from a male donor", "raw_data": [
+     {"archive": "GEO", "primary_id": "GSM000001"},
+     {"archive": "SRA", "primary_id": "SRX000001"},
+     {"archive": "ERA", "primary_id": "ERX000001"},
+     {"archive": "EGA", "primary_id": "EGAX00000000001", "secondary_id", "EGAD00000000001"}
+    ]}

 ### Text format